w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/reviewed-by-content-authors.md

 status: developing
 ---

+[Title, role, or organization] asserts that:

-:term[Content author(s)] have reviewed the :term[media alternatives].
+* We have reviewed the :term[media alternatives].
   * Role of the creator
   * Number of creators (for each Role)
   * Date (Period) of review
   * Examples of fixed issues based on the feedback

 :::example
-[Title, role, or organization] asserts that:

-* content authors have reviewed the media alternatives.

 * **Roles and numbers:** 3 creators
   * 1 director
   * 1 planner